roboconf/roboconf.github.io/en/developer-guide/roboconf-model.md

 It was preferred over XML (easy but heavy), JSon (not user-friendly) and YAML (error prone when many levels of indentation).

 Its main force is too very simple, with the minimal set of characters to write.
+Every instruction must fit into a single line.
+So, one line = one instruction.

+Comments are a little bit specific.
+On one hand, they are instructions (in some way).
+There are no multi-line comments.
+A comment is a single line and starts with sharp character.
+And on the other hand, every instruction can have an end comment.
+So, on a same line, there can be an instruction (such as an installer name), followed by a comment.